libprima/PRIMA.jl/README.md

   such that `xl ≤ x ≤ xu` (elementwise).

-- `nlconstr` (default `nothing`) may be specified as a vector of `m` double precision floating-point values which are passed by `cobyla` to the user-defined function to store `c(x)` the non-linear constraints in `x`.
+- `nlconstr` (default `nothing`) may be specified as a vector of `m` double precision floating-point values which are passed to the user-defined function to store `c(x)` the non-linear constraints in `x`.
+This keyword only exists for `cobyla`.

 - `eqconstr` (default `nothing`) may be specified as a tuple `(A,b)` to represent linear equality constraints.
 Feasible variables are